milad-hub/deprecated-tracker/README.md

 [![VS Code](https://img.shields.io/badge/VS%20Code-1.74%2B-blue.svg)](https://code.visualstudio.com/) [![TypeScript](https://img.shields.io/badge/TypeScript-5.0%2B-blue.svg)](https://www.typescriptlang.org/) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Ever stared at a massive codebase wondering which methods are deprecated?
-I've been there.
-This extension helps you hunt down all those `@deprecated` JSDoc tags in both TypeScript and JavaScript projects so you can finally tackle that technical debt that's been haunting your team.
+Ever wondered which methods in your codebase are deprecated?
+This extension helps you find all `@deprecated` tags in your TypeScript and JavaScript projects, making it easier to manage technical debt.

-## What it actually does
+## What it does

-This isn't just another regex-based search tool.
-Deprecated Tracker uses the TypeScript Compiler API to properly parse your TypeScript and JavaScript code and find methods, properties, classes, and functions marked with `@deprecated` JSDoc tags.
-It shows you exactly where they are, lets you filter through the mess, and helps you manage what to ignore (for now).
+This extension uses the TypeScript Compiler API to properly parse your code and identify deprecated items.
+It finds methods, properties, classes, and functions marked with `@deprecated` JSDoc tags and presents them in an easy-to-navigate interface.

-Perfect for those moments when you inherit a codebase and need to figure out what's safe to use and what's not.
+Useful when working with large codebases or inherited projects where you need to identify deprecated code.

 ## Features